 Hometown: Cochranville, Pa.
 Birthday: 8/20/1979 Sport/Disciplines: Eventing Olympic Years: 2012, 2016, 2020

-Martin is a two-time Olympian, representing the U.S. in 2012 and 2016, and a three-time FEI World Equestrian Games team member.
+Martin is a three-time Olympian, representing the U.S. in London 2012, Rio de Janeiro 2016, and Tokyo 2020.
+He is a three-time U.S. Eventing Team member for the FEI World Equestrian Games.
 With Pancho Villa, he was a member of the U.S. team that won gold at the 2015 Pan American Games.
 In 2019, he won team and individual gold at the Pan American Games with Tsetserleg TSF.

 Martin and his wife, Grand Prix dressage rider Silva Martin, own and operate their Pennsylvania farm, Windurra USA.
 They have two sons, Nox and Leo Rossco.